 If your body is exposed to high levels of cortisol for an extended period of time, you can get a thing called Cushing’s Syndrome.
 Symptoms of this can include:

 Hormones will typically react differently depending on their environment.
 You want cortisol high while exercising and low when at rest.
-During exercise, cortisol works with your other fat burning hormones (adrenaline and noradrenaline) and growth hormone, to increase fat release.
+During exercise, cortisol works with your other fat burning hormones and growth hormone, to increase fat release.
 However, having high cortisol levels when you aren’t exercising can have a negative impact when the cortisol is communicating with insulin.

 To break down how insulin can have a different effect on cortisol: Growth hormone, adrenaline and noradrenaline, which are higher during exercise and fasting periods, increase cortisol’s fat burning potential while suppressing its fat storing potential.
 In opposed to being in a fed state where insulin is spiked, HSL activity is turned way down while LPL activity is cranked up.
 During this time, insulin increases fat storing properties of cortisol while blocking its fat burning activity.

 Most people (especially in the fitness industry) think of cortisol when they think of stress.
 But there’s another hormone that is produced when stress levels are high that people tend to overlook: NPY.
-NPY is involved with hunger in the brain, as mentioned above.
+NPY is involved with hunger in the brain.
 But cortisol doesn’t just impact brain NPY, it also impacts body NPY.
 When NPY is released in large amounts it causes immature fat cells to grow into mature fat cells.
 Chronically high cortisol makes the body more responsive to this fat storing action.
 In other words: Cortisol combined with catecholamines, like it is in short-term stress (like exercise), helps us burn fat.
 Cortisol combined with NPY, as it is in chronic stress, equals increased fat storage.

 Insomnia and sleep deprivation can cause high levels of stress and increase cortisol levels.
 Keep a consistent sleep schedule, avoid caffeine in the evening, avoid sleep interruptions and get seven to eight hours of sleep daily to keep cortisol in a normal rhythm.